Portfolio¶

 >>> pf.plot_allocations().show()

-- Otherwise user and stop signals will happen at different times during the same bar, which makes establishing a correctly ordered sequence of orders impossible
+- Otherwise, user and stop signals will occur at different times within the same bar, making it impossible to establish the correct order of execution.

 Target price¶

-- Limit and stop orders can also be defined using a target price rather than a delta.
+- Limit and stop orders can now be defined using a target price instead of a delta.

 Set the SL to the previous low in a random portfolio